Robust changepoint detection in the variability of multivariate functional data: Simulation

-Figure \ref{fig::Energy_Dist} shows boxplots of the energy distance between the estimated change-point set and true change-point set, for each method.
-The numbers along the top of the graph indicate the proportion of simulation runs in which the algorithm failed to identify any change-points.
-Figure \ref{fig::Energy_Dist} shows that the FMCI method performs better in the Gaussian and skewed Gaussian scenarios when the change-points are `ascending'.
+Figure \ref{fig::Energy_Dist} shows boxplots of the energy distance between the estimated changepoint set and true changepoint set, for each method.
+The numbers along the top of the graph indicate the proportion of simulation runs in which the algorithm failed to identify any changepoints.
+Figure \ref{fig::Energy_Dist} shows that the FMCI method performs better in the Gaussian and skewed Gaussian scenarios when the changepoints are `ascending'.
 However, the FMCI method can perform poorly in the heavy-tailed scenario.
-Notice that in the alternating scenario, under the heavy-tailed distribution, the FMCI method fails to identify a change-point over 90\% of the time.
-We conclude that the FMCI method performs better when the data are not heavy tailed, but the FKWC performs better when the data are heavy tailed.
-In other words, the FKWC method sacrifices some of the accuracy of the FMCI method for robustness to outliers.
+For instance, for heavy-tailed processes with scale changes, the FMCI failed to detect a changepoint in the majority of the simulation runs.
+We conclude that the FMCI method performs better when the data are not heavy-tailed, but the FKWC performs better when the data are heavy-tailed.
+In other words, the FKWC procedure sacrifices some of the accuracy of the FMCI method for robustness.